raymondlouie/MiniMarS/README.md

 ## Example work flow

-An example of the `ClusterMarkers` work flow to get started:
+Here is an example of the `ClusterMarkers` work flow to get started:

 Load libraries and example data.
 ```{r}